DTLudlow/CiviCRM/readme.md

 2. Open the terminal in the wordpress container with `docker compose exec wordpress bash`
 3. Navigate to the /var/scripts folder with `cd /var/scripts`
 4. Change the owner of civiInstall.sh with `chown root.root civiInstall.sh`
-5. Set the permissions of civiInstall.sh so that only the root user can execute with `chmod 100 civiInstall.sh`
+5. (Optional) Set the permissions of civiInstall.sh so that only the root user can execute with `chmod 100 civiInstall.sh`
 6. Obtain and extract the CiviCRM files with `/var/scripts/civiInstall.sh`
 7. Quit the wordpress container with `exit`
 8. Login to the Wordpress site at http://localhost:8080/wp-admin/